 \section{Method}

-The proposed method for exposure fraction estimation relies on the calculation of dense optical flow, described in \cref{subsec:optical_flow}, and linear blur, described in \cref{subsec:linear_blur}.
-The shutter angle is the ratio of the length of blur and optic flow vectors if the direction of motion does not change within the exposure time, thus not all parts of the image are suitable for estimating this ratio.
-For instance, both estimates of the blur and the optical flow will arbitrary at pixels in the sky.
+The proposed method for shutter angle estimation relies on the calculation of dense optical flow, described in \cref{subsec:optical_flow}, and linear blur, described in \cref{subsec:linear_blur}.
+The shutter angle is the ratio of the length of blur and optical flow vectors (\cref{subsec:estimate_frac}) if the direction of motion does not change within the exposure time, thus not all parts of the image are suitable for estimating this ratio.
+For instance, both estimates of the blur and the optical flow will be unreliable in parts of the image that contain the sky or similar smooth-texture surfaces.
 In \cref{subsec:computation} we describe our algorithm for the selection of patches suitable for shutter angle estimation.